-- 1. The approval of CUP 24-17 is subject to the (2) year expiration provisions of the City's Zoning Ordinance, as provided in Section 17.64.070 and will expire on 13 November 2019 - 2.
-The applicant may request an extension of time for CUP 24-17 per the City's Zoning Ordinance Sections 17.92.100 and 17.76.090.
-Upon filing a time extension(s) at least 30 (thirty) days prior to expiration of the project the Planning Commission may grant said time extension for good cause not to exceed twelve (12) months. - 3.
-Applicant/Developer shall indemnify, protect, hold harmless and defend, with counsel selected by the City, the City and any agency or instrumentality thereof, and/or any of its officers, employees and agents from any and all claims, actions, or proceedings, including those involving environmental issues, against the City to attack, set aside, void, annul, and/or seek monetary damages resulting from an approval of the City, or any agency or instrumentality thereof, advisory agency, appeal board or legislative body including actions approved by the voters of the City, concerning the entitlement application.
-City shall promptly notify both the Applicant/Developer and landowner of any claim, action, or proceeding to which this condition is applicable and shall further cooperate fully in the defense of the action.
-The City reserves its right to take any and all action the City deems to be in the best interest of the City and its citizens in regard to such defense. - 4.
+- 2. The approval of CUP 20-1 is subject to the (2) year expiration provisions of the City's Zoning Ordinance, as provided in Section 17.76.070 and will expire on February 11, 2022. - 3.
+The applicant may request an extension of time for CUP 20-1 per the City's Zoning Ordinance Section 17.76.090.
+Upon filing a time extension(s) at least 30 (thirty) days prior to expiration of the project the Planning Commission may grant said time extension for good cause not to exceed twelve (12) months. - 4.
+Applicant/developer shall indemnify, protect, hold harmless and defend, with counsel selected by the City, the City and any agency or instrumentality thereof, and/or any of its officers, employees and agents from any and all claims, actions, or proceedings, including those involving environmental issues, against the City to attack, set aside, void, annul, and/or seek monetary damages resulting from an approval of the City, or any agency or instrumentality thereof, advisory agency, appeal board or legislative body including actions approved by the voters of the City, concerning the entitlement application.
+City shall promptly notify both the Applicant/developer and landowner of any claim, action, or proceeding to which this condition is applicable and shall further cooperate fully in the defense of the action.
+The City reserves its right to take any and all action the City deems to be in the best interest of the City and its citizens in regard to such defense. - 5.
 All development on the Project Site shall be in compliance with all applicable provisions of the City's Municipal Code as well as all applicable provisions of the adopted Building and Fire Codes.
-All new construction shall obtain a building permit and comply with the requirements of the Planning, Building, and Fire Departments.
+All new construction shall obtain a building

-- 5. No Certificate of Occupancy (CofO) shall be granted until all Conditions of Approval have been completed and approved by the Planning, Engineering, Building, and Fire Departments unless otherwise identified herein.
-A Temporary Certificate of Occupancy (TCO) may be issued for a specific time period if a significant amount of issues have been resolved and there remains only minor issues that do not pose a threat to health & safety. - 6.
-The development of the Project on the Project Site shall be in substantial compliance with the exhibits contained in the project file for CUP 24-17 as shown in Exhibits 1 through 11, attached hereto and incorporated herein by this reference. - 7.
-The final grading plan shall be in substantial conformance with the designs set forth in the hydrology report and site drainage design. - 8.
-Within fifteen (15) days of final approval by the City Council, the Applicant / Developer shall submit in writing, a statement indicating that he/she has read and agrees to the conditions imposed herein.
-This authorization shall become void, and any privilege, permit, or other authorization granted under this entitlement CUP 24-17 shall be deemed to have elapsed if compliance with this condition has not been undertaken within the specified time limits. - 9.
-A scanned copy of the signed Conditions of Approval shall be included in the Building Construction Plans submitted for plan check. - 10.
-The Applicant / Developer shall pay all established service, permit, impact, public art, and other applicable fees required by the City.
+- permit and comply with the requirements of the Planning, Building, and Fire Departments. - 6.
+No Certificate of Occupancy (CofO) shall be granted until all Conditions of Approval have been completed and approved by the Planning, Engineering, Building, and Fire Departments unless otherwise identified herein. - 7.
+The development of the Project on the Project Site shall be in substantial compliance with the exhibits contained in the project file for CUP 20-1 as shown in Exhibits 1 through 13, attached hereto and incorporated herein by this reference. - 8.
+The final grading plan shall be in substantial conformance with the designs set forth in the hydrology report and site drainage design. - 9.
+Within fifteen (15) days of final approval by the Planning Commission, the applicant/developer shall submit in writing, a statement indicating that he/she has read and agrees to the conditions imposed herein.
+This authorization shall become void, and any privilege, permit, or other authorization granted under this entitlement CUP 35-17 shall be deemed to have elapsed if compliance with this condition has not been undertaken within the specified time limits. - 10.
+A scanned copy of the signed Conditions of Approval shall be included in the Building Construction Plans submitted for plan check. - 11.
+The applicant/developer shall pay all established service, permit, impact, public art, and other applicable fees required by the City.

 Note: The Transportation Unified Mitigation Fee is collected by the City of Desert Hot Springs on behalf of the Coachella Valley Association of Governments.
 Questions on the calculation of this fee should be addressed to them at (760) 346-1127.
-The School District Fees are imposed by the Palm Springs Unified School District and questions should be addressed to them at (760) 416-6159. - 11.
-The Applicant / Developer shall deliver within 5 (five) working days to the Community Development Department a cashier's check, money order, or other acceptable form of payment made payable to "Riverside County" in the amount of \$2,266.25 (\$2,216.25 department of Fish and Game fee plus \$50.00 Riverside County Clerk Document fee) to enable the City to file a Notice of Determination required pursuant to California Code of Regulations Section 15075.
-Any additional fees that may be attributed to the required filing of environmental documents shall be paid by the Applicant/Developer.
-If Applicant / Developer has not delivered to the Community Development Department the check as required above, the approval for the project granted shall be void by reason of failure of condition (Fish and Game Code Section 711.4(c)).
+The School District Fees are imposed by the Palm Springs Unified School District and questions should be addressed to them at (760) 416-6159.